ssunsonic/ssunsonic/README.md

 I am a current undergrad at UC Davis studying Statistics and Economics.
 I have developed a strong foundation in statistical modeling, ML theory, and certains branches of mathematics through courses, projects, and certifications.

-In my free time you can find me at the beach.
+In my free time you can find me at the 🏖 or on the pitch.

 <!--
 **ssunsonic/ssunsonic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.